 Making this easy Peach Galette recipe takes literally zero effort with incredible delicious results!
 Looking for a super quick and pretty summer pie without all the fuss?
 This Homemade Peach Galette recipe is for you!
 Flaky and buttery pie crust – that comes together in 3 minutes – loaded with fragrant peaches and baked to perfection!

-Galette is a term used in French cuisine referring to various types of flat round or free-form crusty desserts and it is probably my favourite type of pie!
-They can be made in any shape, definitely don´t need to stick to round shape!
-These free-form pies are quick to make without any special equipment, easy to assemble and can be filled with a variety of delicious fruits.
+Galette is a term used in French cuisine referring to various types of flat round or free-form crusty desserts and it is probably my favorite type of pie!
+They can be made in any shape, definitely don´t need to stick to a round shape!
+These free-form pies are quick to make without any special equipment, easy to assemble, and can be filled with a variety of delicious fruits.

 Galette is the perfect lazy dessert that is super fun to make and shape using your hands only!
-You can either make a full size version like this one or 2 smaller ones simply dividing the recipe.
-Feel free to fill it with your choice of fruit, that can be any kind of berries, apple, pear etc.!
-I also love combining fruits with herbs, perhaps nuts, even certain types of cheese can be a great addition!
+You can either make a full-size version like this one or 2 smaller ones simply by dividing the recipe.
+Feel free to fill it with your choice of fruit, which can be any kind of berries, apple, pear, etc.!
+I also love combining fruits with herbs, perhaps nuts, and even certain types of cheese can be a great addition!

 For the pie crust

 - Flour: I use AP flour in this Peach galette recipe.
-If you want to be a Pro when it comes to deciding what type of flour to use in your baking, please read my article in here
+If you want to be a pro when it comes to deciding what type of flour to use in your baking, please read my flour guide

-- Salt: An essential ingredient in most of the dessert recipes.
-Balances flavour and enhances other ingredients.
-This is a sweet tart dough and I just love that extra very mild salty kick at the end
+- Salt: An essential ingredient in most dessert recipes.
+Balances flavor and enhances other ingredients.
+This is a sweet-tart dough and I just love that extra very mild salty kick at the end

 - Sugar: I am using a tiny bit of granulated sugar in the pie crust of this Peach Galette but it is not necessary.
-In general, pie crust should not be sweet, it is the filling which brings the sweetness.
-If you want to learn about the different types of sugar and how to use them in baking, please read my article in here
+In general, pie crust should not be sweet, it is the filling that brings the sweetness.
+If you want to learn about the different types of sugar and how to use them in baking, please read my sugar guide

-- Butter: Use always unsalted as you want to be in control of the quantity of the salt.
+- Butter: Use always unsalted butter as you want to be in control of the quantity of the salt.
 I am using 82% fat content butter in all my recipes.
-While in most of the recipes butter needs to be on room temperature, this is an exception and you have to take it very seriously.
-For making Pie, butter needs to be chilled, which means take the butter out of the fridge, cut into cubes then place it into the freezer for 10-15 minutes before using it.
-Working with cold butter is absolutely key to reach the right consistency of your pie dough
+While in most of the recipes butter needs to be at room temperature, this is an exception and you have to take it very seriously.
+For making Pie, the butter needs to be chilled, which means take the butter out of the fridge, cut it into cubes then place it into the freezer for 10-15 minutes before using it.
+Working with cold butter is absolutely key to reaching the right consistency of your pie dough

-- Cream: Usually pie dough contains 1-2 tablespoon of ice cold water, however I really prefer to use heavy cream instead.
-If you run out of cream or don´t want to use it, feel free to replace it with equal amount of water
+- Cream: Usually pie dough contains 1-2 tablespoons of ice-cold water, however, I really prefer to use heavy cream instead.
+If you run out of cream or don´t want to use it, feel free to replace it with an equal amount of water

-- Cream cheese: Cream cheese will provide even more flaky, tender, melt-in-your mouth crust.
+- Cream cheese: Cream cheese will provide an even more flaky, tender, melt-in-your-mouth crust.
 You absolutely can´t leave this out.
 I always use Philadelphia when I state cream cheese in my recipes.
-If you don´t have cream cheese perhaps it is worth to try with other high fat dairy creams eg. mascarpone
+If you don´t have cream cheese perhaps it is worth trying with other high-fat dairy creams eg. mascarpone

 For the filling

-- Corn starch: Corn starch is normally an important ingredient that helps to thicken the fruit filling so it won´t get overly runny which would result in soggy pie.
-In my case since peaches were rather firm I did not use it however if you have peaches that are more on the soft side, use corn starch
+- Corn starch: Corn starch, in most galette recipes, is an important ingredient that helps to thicken the fruit filling so it won´t get overly runny which would result in soggy pie.
+In my case, since peaches were rather firm, I did not use it however if you have peaches that are more on the soft side, use corn starch

-1. How to prepare home made flaky pie crust for this Galette recipe
+1. How to prepare homemade flaky pie crust

-Similarly to my Pâte Sablée recipe, crumbling method is used to prepare a flaky pie crust for this Peach Galette recipe.
-What crumbling method means is that first you need to rub the mixture (flour, salt, sugar, ice cold butter) between your hands until it becomes a sand like = crumbly consistency.
-Feel free to leave in bigger butter chunks that encourages flaky pie texture.
+Similar to my Pâte Sablée recipe, crumbling method is used to prepare a flaky pie crust for this Peach Galette recipe.
+What the crumbling method means is that first, you need to rub the mixture (flour, salt, sugar, ice-cold butter) between your hands until it becomes a sand-like = crumbly consistency.
+Feel free to leave in bigger butter chunks that encourage flaky pie texture.

-Form a ball, slightly flatten it into a disk (this step makes the galette dough much easier to roll out quickly and evenly), wrap tightly in plastic wrap and refrigerate for min an hour.
-If you don´t chill the pie dough, very likely you won´t be able to properly roll it out without breaking the dough
+Form a ball, slightly flatten it into a disk (this step makes the galette dough much easier to roll out quickly and evenly), wrap tightly in plastic wrap, and refrigerate for min an hour.

-Chilling the pie dough makes the dough easier to work with since butter will harden and gluten will develops.
-Also, chilling supports that lovely pie texture you love.
-Non-chilled crust is very difficult, in fact, almost impossible to roll out and has fairly crumbly and less smooth texture.
-If you don’t chill the dough, the baked galette will be heavier, less flaky and more doughy .
-Very likely also that during rolling the pie dough would shrink every time you try to roll.
-So please, chill the dough for minimum an hour, overnight even better.
-I know some recipes out there state “no chill pie dough”, but believe me, it is a quick and dirty solution and will provide a rather unprofessional, unpleasant result.
+Chilling the pie dough makes the dough easier to work with since butter will harden and gluten will develop.
+Chilling supports that lovely pie texture you love.
+The non-chilled crust is very difficult, in fact, almost impossible to roll out and has a fairly crumbly and less smooth texture.

 3. How to roll out pie dough

-Temperature and technique is everything while rolling pie dough out.
+Temperature and technique are everything while rolling pie dough out.

-Temperature wise, you won´t be able to roll out the dough if it is too cold (straight out of the fridge) so wait 5-10 minutes and let it rest on room temp first.
+Temperature-wise, you won´t be able to roll out the dough if it is too cold (straight out of the fridge) so wait 5-10 minutes and let it rest at room temp first.
 Equally, don´t wait too long as when it gets too warm, it is again impossible to roll it out as it will be too sticky.
 Aim for the sweet spot in terms of temp, cold enough but not too cold.

-Technique wise, while rolling, start from the center of the disc and work your way out in all directions.
+Technique-wise, while rolling, start from the center of the disc and work your way out in all directions.
 Aim for rolling the dough somewhat in a rectangle but don´t worry too much about it as while folding you will be able to adjust the shape a bit.
-If you chilled your dough as stated in the recipe, it will be super easily roll it without the dough trying to shrink.
-No need to use extra flour on the surface, the dough should not stick as gluten nicely developed in the dough during chilling time.
+If you chilled your dough as stated in the recipe, it will be super easily rolling it without the dough trying to shrink.
+No need to use extra flour on the surface, the dough should not stick as gluten nicely developed in the dough during the chilling time.

-Tip1: Roll out the dough straight on the baking paper you will bake the galette on so you won’t have to move it later.
-Even better, if you roll the pie dough in between two Silicone baking mat, please see picture below
+💡 Top Tip: Roll out the dough straight on the baking sheet you will bake the galette on so you won’t have to move it later.
+Even better, if you roll the pie dough in between two Silicone baking mat, please see the picture below

 4. How to avoid soggy pie (or galette)

-1. Use thickener (corn starch) in the filling: Starch will help the filling to thicken during baking while keeping it moist and juicy.
-Mix fruit, sugar and corn starch few minutes before filling your pie crust.
+1. Use thickener (corn starch) in the filling (if your fruit is more on the juicy side): Starch will help the filling to thicken during baking while keeping it moist and juicy.
+Mix fruit, sugar, and corn starch a few minutes before filling your pie crust.
 Your Peach galette will turn out juicy without being overly wet from the filling

 5. How to prevent leakage in the Pie crust